Sandra Dee Robinson: Acting career

 After her yearlong reign, Robinson began actively pursuing a career as an actress with intent to work in daytime drama.
 Her first, and most notable soap opera credit is her portrayal of Amanda Cory on Another World starting in August 1987.
 She left in 1993, returning in 1998 and remaining until the show's cancellation the following year.

 In 1997, she temporarily replaced Katherine Kelly Lang as Brooke Logan on The Bold and the Beautiful while Lang was on maternity leave.
 Several months later, she played jewel thief, Jade Sheridan, on Sunset Beach.

 In 2005, Robinson temporarily joined the cast of General Hospital as a recast Felicia Scorpio-Jones and 2008 saw her cast as Dr. Charlotte Taylor on NBC's Days of Our Lives.

 Her projects away from daytime include episodes of the series Renegade and Silk Stalkings as well as an episode of the series Hot Line.
 Sandra has appeared in primetime shows such as Two and a Half Men, CSI, among others.
 She also worked on the web series The Bay.

 Charisma On Camera

 Along with speaking engagements, she is the founder and owner of the media training and consulting firm Charisma On Camera.

 Personal life

 Robinson has been married twice.
-Her first marriage was to John Reinhardt, whom she married while starring on Another World.
-During that time, she was credited in her early acting roles as Sandra Reinhardt.
-She went back to using her maiden name after their divorce.
+Her first marriage was to John Reinhardt, whom she married in 1989 while starring on Another World.
+During that time, she was credited as Sandra Reinhardt.
+She reverted to her maiden name after their divorce.
 She married her second husband, stunt coordinator Allen Robinson, in 2005 and took his surname professionally.